-If you enjoy the salad dressing served at Japanese restaurants, this delicious Carrot Ginger Dressing recipe is for you.
-Seasoned with miso, rice vinegar, and sesame oil, this sweet-tangy dressing will zest up your salad.
-It‘s a light and refreshing addition to any meal.
+If you enjoy the sweet-tangy salad dressing served at Japanese restaurants, this delicious Carrot Ginger Dressing recipe is for you.
+Seasoned with miso, rice vinegar, and sesame oil, it’s a light and refreshing dressing that will zest up any green salad.

-- Easy and quick to make – It’s ready in just 10 minutes.
+- Easy and quick to make – Follow my simple instructions for the easiest dressing that’s ready in just 10 minutes.

-- Healthier than store-bought – You can control the ingredients when you make it homemade.
+- Healthier than store-bought – You can control the ingredients when you make it at home.

 - Versatile – Works great in any salad combination.